jupyterlab/jupyterlab/design/real_time_collab.md

 control everything and run an extensive test suite on each commit.
 The collaboration is exploring the possibility of using JupyterHub to provide a unified user-experience for their users to access data and their analysis software.

-The collaboration would run JupyterLab with JuptyerHub, and build custom JupyterLab extensions that have custom front-end UIs that talk to their various backend services.
+The collaboration would run JupyterLab with JupyterHub, and build custom JupyterLab extensions that have custom front-end UIs that talk to their various backend services.
 They want to provide RTC capabilities for all of their services to enable the users and scientists to work with notebooks, text files and their custom backend services in a collaborative manner.
 Most of their RTC session will